evolvingstuff/vdw2/content/posts/parkinsons-disease-25-percent-more-likely-if-air-pollution-likely-lower-vitamin-d.md

 │   │   inner_content: `Comment by VitaminDWiki%%%Due to less getting outdoors due to air pollution and less vitamin D from the sun due to the pollution`
 │   │   children:
 │   │   ├── TextNode
+│   │   │   full_match: `Comment by VitaminDWiki`
+│   │   │   inner_content: `Comment by VitaminDWiki`
+│   │   ├── NewlineNode
+│   │   │   full_match: `%%%`
+│   │   │   inner_content: ``
+│   │   ├── TextNode
-│   │   │   full_match: `Comment by VitaminDWiki%%%Due to less getting outdoors due to air pollution and less vitamin D from the sun due to the pollution`
+│   │   │   full_match: `Due to less getting outdoors due to air pollution and less vitamin D from the sun due to the pollution`
-│   │   │   inner_content: `Comment by VitaminDWiki%%%Due to less getting outdoors due to air pollution and less vitamin D from the sun due to the pollution`├── HorizontalRuleNode
+│   │   │   inner_content: `Due to less getting outdoors due to air pollution and less vitamin D from the sun due to the pollution`├── HorizontalRuleNode
 │   full_match: `\n---\n`
 │   inner_content: `---`├── HeadingNode
 │   full_match: `!!!!VitaminDWiki-  ((Air Pollution reduces Vitamin D)) contains`